-As one of the premier wineries in Sighnaghi, this place also has a wonderful menu serving delicious, traditional Georgian dishes.
+As one of the premier wineries in Sighnaghi, this place also has a wonderful menu serving delicious, traditional Georgian dishes (the shkmeruli is fantastic!).
 Located in a converted house atop a hill in the town centre, the views from their patio are also some of the best.

 How to Get from Sighnaghi to Tbilisi